spaulmark/trouble-brewing-singleplayer/README.md

 Undertaker

-Monk -- needs to protect a player

 Ravenkeeper -- needs to learn a role on nightkill

-Soldier

 Mayor -- still needs the someone else might die property